ibm-cloud-docs/watson-assistant/skill-based-actions.md

 For more information about the API specifications for skill providers, see [Conversational Skills: Masterdoc for API Endpoints to Implement by the Pro-Code Conversational Skill Client](https://github.com/watson-developer-cloud/assistant-toolkit/blob/master/conversational-skills/procode-endpoints.md).

+You can also use Java SDK for conversational skills.
+For more information, see [Conversational Skills: Java-based conversational skill for watsonx Assistant](https://github.com/watson-developer-cloud/assistant-toolkit/tree/master/conversational-skills/procode-skill-sdk-java).

 ### Registering a skill-based action provider
 {: #registering-provider}